lyndsey-ferguson/fastlane-plugin-test_center/README.md

 ## Features

-This plugin makes testing your iOS app easier by providing you actions that give you greater control over everthing related to testing your app.
+This plugin makes testing your iOS app easier by providing you actions that give you greater control over everything related to testing your app.

 `multi_scan` began when I created an action to only re-run the failed tests in order to determine if they were truly failing, or if they were failing randomly due to a fragile infrastructure.
 This action morphed into an entire plugin with many actions in the testing category.